cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

            dtype='int64', name='accnum', length=10000)
 ```

-The last of this accounts would be the label `call_list[9999]` (2051370426).
+The last of these account numbers would be the label `call_list[9999]` (2051370426).
 The number of subscriptions achieved is now:

 ```
 In [22]: df['cum_subscription'][call_list[9999]]